 Figure 8.1.3.2-2: Protocol stack for the user-plane architecture for Topology 2

-NOTE 1: Which transport protocol to use for AIoT-AP can be decided by CT WG1 in coordination with RAN WG3.
+NOTE 1: Which transport protocol to use for AIoT-AP can be decided by CT WG1.

 NOTE 2: Security for AIoT-AP is assumed to be defined by SA WG3.

-Editor's note: Further details are FFS.

-Editor's note: The terminology, e.g. AIoT RAN is FFS.
+- To operate as a UE Reader, the UE establishes a PDU Session to a specific DNN/S-NSSAI and establishes an association with the AIoTF identified by an FQDN using the AIoT AP protocol.
+In this release, the UE is preconfigured with the specific DNN/S-NSSAI and the AIoTF FQDN.

+Editor’s note: Whether and which additional methods to dynamically provision the UE with this information can be specified and in which release is FFS.

+- If the AIoTF determines that the UE is not authorized to operate as a UE Reader according to the UE’s subscription, then the AIoTF rejects the UE’s association request.

+- If the AIoTF detects that the Reader function in the UE does not respond to a request by the AIoTF (e.g., an Inventory Request or Command Request), then the AIoTF considers the UE Reader unreachable und locally deletes the association for the UE Reader.

+routing

 8.1.3.3 RRC option

 The following principles apply:

-- Messages between the UE Reader and the AIoTF are delivered using RRC and a protocol between gNB/AIoT RAN and AioTF.
-The related protocol stack options are shown in Figure 8.1.3.3-1 and Figure 8.1.3.3-2.Editor's note: Which option to use, i.e. whether gNB/AIoT RAN connect to AIoTF directly (Option A in Figure 8.1.3.3-1) or via AMF (Option B in Figure 8.1.3.3-2) is FFS.
+- Messages between the UE Reader and the AIoTF are delivered using RRC between UE and RRC and NGAP between gNB and AMF, and using an SBI interface between AMF and AIoTF.
+The related protocol stack is shown in Figure 8.1.3.3-1.

 Editor's note: How addressing works for UL for Option B is FFS.

-Editor's note: Further details are FFS.
+Editor's note: Further details how the RRC option works are FFS.

-Figure 8.1.3.3-1: Protocol Stack for the RRC option (Option A)
+Figure 8.1.3.3-1: Protocol Stack for the RRC option